-An RFI or Request for Information is an educational tool used by procurement teams to understand the options available for solving a problem or completing a task.
+An RFI (Request for Information) is a tool used by procurement teams (buyers) to understand the options available for solving a problem or completing a task.
+Suppliers (sellers) respond to RFIs with information about their products and services.

 RFIs are important because they reduce blind spots and empower your team to make better decisions.
 With more information at your disposal, you can understand the marketplace and get a better sense of the questions you'll need to ask as you move forward in the procurement process.